-You can perform ACID (atomicity, consistency, isolation, and durability) v2 transactions at the row level without any configuration.
+Apache Hive supports ACID (atomicity, consistency, isolation, and durability) v2 transactions at the row level without any configuration.
+Knowing what this support entails helps you determine the table type you create.

 By default, managed tables are ACID tables.
-You cannot disable transactions.

-The Data Warehouse service in CDP Public Cloud includes mature versions of Hive ACID transaction processing and low latency analytical processing (LLAP).
-LLAP is not available in CDP Private Cloud Base.
+You cannot disable ACID transactions on managed tables, but you can change the Hive default behavior to create external tables by default to mimic legacy releases.
 Application development and operations are simplified with strong transactional guarantees and simple semantics for SQL commands.
 You do not need to bucket ACID v2 tables, so maintenance is easier.
 With improvements in transactional semantics, advanced optimizations, such as materialized view rewrites and automatic query cache, are available.
 With these optimizations, you can deploy new Hive application types.